-Drawing on both academic and practitioner expertise, this master’s course is designed to equip you with the knowledge and skills you'll need to begin a career in the field of conflict transformation and resolution, whether in the public sector or for non-governmental organisations (NGOs).
+This master’s degree in Peace, Conflict and Diplomacy is designed to give you all the knowledge and skills you need to begin a successful career in the field of conflict transformation and resolution.

 You will be assessed through coursework and a dissertation of between 12,000 and 15,000 words.
 The dissertation forms a key element of your master's degree.
 It allows you to pursue a topic of your choosing in depth and is to be completed over the summer study period.

 You will be required to have:

 Applications are also welcome from those who have experience in conflict resolution or who possess relevant professional qualifications.

 If you have an undergraduate degree in a non-related subject, you may also be considered with a supporting statement on a case-by-case basis.